Below are frequently asked questions (FAQs) about the Free Application for Federal Student Aid (FAFSA).

 Yes.
 It is recommended that you file the FAFSA as soon as possible each year after October 1 for the upcoming academic year, which runs from July 1 to June 30.
 The 2019-20 FAFSA form, which became available October 1, 2018, asks for 2017 tax information.
 If you are filling out the 2018-19 FAFSA form, you will need 2016 tax information.

-If the Office of Financial Aid is requesting verification of your (or your parents or spouse, as applicable) income information, you can opt to either link your taxes to your FAFSA within the FAFSA application or to provide a copy of your IRS Tax Return Transcript.
-For assistance with these processes, view our step-by-step instructions (PDF).
+If the Office of Financial Aid is requesting verification of your (or your parents or spouse, as applicable) income information, you can opt to either link your taxes to your FAFSA within the FAFSA application by using the Data Retreival Tool (DRT) or to provide a copy of your IRS Tax Return Transcript.
+For assistance with obtaining an IRS Tax Return Trascript, please visit the IRS website.

 There are 3 methods for adding a school to your FAFSA:

-- Login to your FAFSA online and select the option Make Corrections to add a school to those listed.
+- Login to your FAFSA online and select the option Make Corrections to add Saint Xavier University as a school.
+SXU's school code is (001768).

 - Call 1-800-4FED-AID.
 By using the DRN number which is listed on the Student Aid Report (SAR) you received from filing the FAFSA, our school code (001768) then can be added.